Professional Cover Letter: Examples and Tips for 2024

-At the very top of your cover letter, always include your contact information.
-Your email address and phone number, optionally a physical address, should be easy to find.
-Also, ensure your email address is professional to avoid a negative impression. - Salutation / greeting
+At the top of your cover letter, include your contact details prominently.
+Ensure your email address and phone number are easy to locate, and consider including your physical address if relevant.
+Use a professional email address to make a positive impression.

 Entry-level cover letter